Firepal/godot_vr_mocap/README.md

-# Godot VR Mocap project
+# Godot VR Mocap

-Project with the goal to record VR tracker data for 3D animations with Godot.
+Tracks head and hands.
+Serializes the animation data to Blender's mocap format ".bvh".

+Tested on SteamVR.
+Untested on native Quest 2 (or other standalone).